 Optimus, about to become mechanical worm food to a strangely uplifting soundtrack.

-"Less Axel Murphy, more Freddie Mercury" declares one marathoner
+"Less Axel Foley, more Freddie Mercury" declares one marathoner

 Moving on to a less obvious path to movie joy, our fourth film, Beetlejuice (1988) is the definition of a Marmite picture.
 A comedic take on Carnival of Lost Souls (1962) dead-but-not-dead plot, director Tim Burton ensured his film was the embodiment of off-kilter.
 Whether off-kilter is your thing or whether you prefer more linear, grounded storytelling will make or break the movie.
 Burton’s titular star and headline actor, Michael Keaton as Beetlejuice, doesn’t even appear until over halfway through, by which time we’re already confounded by the strangely off-world setting that dead couple Alec Baldwin and Geena Davis occupy.
 You never find out where their chocolate-box village is, and any connections to the greater outside world are equally oddball, summed up by the Deetzes family and their strange companions and business associates.
 It’s a weird movie, entertainingly so, and undoubtedly one that could only have been made during a decade where the studios really didn’t give much of a toss about content providing a film was turning over a profit.